Vartsikhe: Modern history

 Recorded history of Vardtsikhe is scarce until the 17th century, when the locale reemerges as a castle owned by the kings of Imereti, who had a summer residence there and enjoyed hunting in the neighboring Ajameti forest.
 It was refurbished under Alexander V of Imereti (r.
 1720–1752).
 The castle suffered heavily during the Russo-Imeretian operations led by Count Totleben against the Ottoman Empire in 1771.
 As a conflict between Russia and Imereti was simmering in 1809, King Solomon II left his capital of Kutaisi, garrisoned by a Russian force, and entrenched himself at Vardtsikhe.
 In an ensuing war, the castle was captured by the Russian troops on 6 March 1810.
 Imereti was eventually annexed by Russia later that year and the Vardtsikhe castle, already damaged in fighting, fell in disuse.
 Early in the 1900s, the Ananovs, a family of entrepreneurs from Kutaisi, who owned an estate in Vardtsikhe, built a winery in the village and bottled a local brandy, which is still produced.
 The Ananov mansion, built in 1860, housed a kindergarten in the Soviet era and then functioned as a hotel.

 Heritage

 The ruined castle of Vartsikhe is inscribed on the list of the Immovable Monuments of National Significance of Georgia.
 It was archaeologically studied under the guidance of V. Japaridze in the 1970s.
 The above-ground fortifications date to the period of the Kingdom of Imereti, while the walls dating from the 4th to the 6th centuries are buried underground.
 Archaeological material uncovered at Vartsikhe include pottery, glass- and iron-ware.
 Adjacent territory, especially the Giorgobiani Hill some 200 m south, yielded remains of the settlements of the Late Antiquity.

 The forested environs of Vartsikhe are parts of the Ajameti Managed Reserve, originally created in 1946 to preserve rare and relict Imeretian oak and zelkova trees.

 Population

-As of the 2014 national census, Vartsikhe had the population of 1,559.
+As of the 2014 national census, Vartsikhe had a population of 1,559.
 Most of them (99%) are ethnic Georgians.